GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

       </figcaption>
     </figure>

 Ta-da!
 The extension has been successfully installed.
-Because no extension icons were included in the manifest, a generic icon will be created for the extension.
+If no extension icons were included in the manifest, a generic icon will be created for the extension.

 ## Pinning the extension {: #pin }